NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     // ========================================================================

     /**
-     * @notice ❌ WRONG: if/else on encrypted value causes decryption
+     * ❌ WRONG: if/else on encrypted value causes decryption
      * @dev This pattern LEAKS information by decrypting on-chain *
      * DO NOT USE THIS PATTERN - It defeats the purpose of encryption!